Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Impulse Control Problem

 where the second inequality follows from Fatou's lemma and the assumption that $a$ is an entrance boundary, which ensures that $\wdt G$ is bounded from below, and which together with the continuity of $\wdt G$ and the Portmanteau theorem imply the last inequality.
 Therefore it follows that

 Since it is not clear whether the above inequality is in fact an equality, we leave this issue as an interesting topic for future research. \end{rem}

 We now turn to another perspective on impulse control over an infinite horizon: overtaking optimality.
 This important concept in infinite-horizon optimization was first introduced in \cite{Ramsey-28} and has applications in economics, operation research, and control theory.
 Weaker formulations were subsequently developed in \cite{BrockH:76, Weiz-65, Gale-67} and many other works; see also \cite{DockJLS-00, CarlsonHL:91} for extensive surveys and comprehensive lists of references on overtaking optimality.
-Following the terminology in \cite{HuangYZ-21}, we say that an admissible policy $\wdh R\in \A$ is overtaking optimal starting from $x\in \I$ if for each $R \in \A$, we have \begin{cor} Assume Conditions \ref{diff-cnd}, \ref{c-cond}, \ref{3.9-suff-cnd}, and \ref{cond-interior-max} hold.
-Then the $R^* = R^{(w^*,y^*)}$-policy is overtaking optimal in $\A_{\mathbb T}$ starting from each $x\in \I$. \end{cor} \begin{proof} This follows directly from \eqref{e:F_K} and Proposition \ref{prop-sec3-uni+existence}.
-Indeed, for any $(w, y)\neq (w^*, y^*)$, denoting the corresponding policies by $R = R^{(w, y)}$ and $R^* = R^{(w^*, y^*)}$, respectively, we have This implies that for any $0 < \e < \frac{F^* - F(w, y)}{2} $, there exists some $T_0 > 0$ so that for all $T \ge T_0$, we have \end{proof} \comment{ \begin{rem} The optimal $(w^*,y^*)$ policy for \eqref{e:reward-fn} is {\em overtaking optimal} in the following sense.
-For $x\in \I$, define the {\em non-time-averaged}\/ expected payoff up to time $T$ for a $(w,y)$ policy in $\A_{\mathbb T}$ by
+Following the terminology in \cite{HuangYZ-21}, we say that an admissible policy $\wdh R\in \A_{\rm Imp}$ is overtaking optimal starting from $x\in \I$ if for each $R \in \A_{\rm Imp}$, we have